 Brad Heath, owner of Double D Trailers, says, “I think this is a dated design, which has been the only solution for handlers needing to haul more than two horses, and needing the ability to access each horse independently.”

-He went on to explain that head to head trailers are popular with Warmblood or large breed owners who are afraid that their animals would feel cramped in a 4 horse conventional slant load trailer.
+He went on to explain that head to head thorse railers are popular with Warmblood or large breed horse owners who are afraid that their animals would feel cramped in a conventional 4-horse slant load trailer.

 “The ‘head to head’ trailer was born out of necessity and has remained available over the years for the simple fact that nothing else ‘better’ has been available.
 Today, the 4 horse SafeTack Reverse trailer provides a much better option!”

-The SafeTack Reverse 4 horse trailer from Double D Trailers manages to address every single issue outlined above.
-In addition, it provides several other benefits that make this trailer design superior in safety and usability.
+The SafeTack Reverse 4-horse trailer from Double D Trailers manages to address every single issue outlined above.
+In addition, it provides several other benefits that make this gooseneck enclosed trailer design superior in safety and usability.

-- Use a Show Day Stall – With one of the horses unloaded, you can swing over the partition to easily create a day stall for tacking up and show prep just like in the head to head design.
-Read more about show day stalls in our article comparing the 3 horse SafeTack Reverse to the 2+1 trailer design.
+With one of the horses unloaded, you can swing over the partition to easily create a day stall for tacking up and show prep just like in the head to head design.
+Read more about show day stalls in our article comparing the 2+1 horse trailer vs. 3 horse SafeTack reverse trailer design.

 It also has an easy walk-on / walk-off design for safer loading.

-- Forward or Reverse Facing Options – Rather than being constrained by the trailer’s design, the SafeTack Reverse trailer allows you to decide which way your horse travels the best.
+Rather than being constrained by the trailer’s design, the SafeTack Reverse trailer allows you to decide which way your horse travels the best.
+Design it with either the forward or rear facing layout.
 There is a great deal of evidence to suggest that horses travel in a more natural and stress-free manner when they are in the rear-facing direction.
 All four horses could travel in the rear-facing direction, or you could load each horse according to his individual preferences.

-- Shorter Overall Trailer Length Means Easier Towing – Even with Warmblood sized stalls, our trailer would be around a 24 foot box length.
-The minimum length on a head to head trailer is around 28 feet.
+Even if this was designed to be a Warmblood horse trailer with larger stalls, our trailer would be around a 24-foot box length.
+The minimum length on a head to head horse trailer is around 28 feet.
 A longer trailer is harder to maneuver while driving.

-The biggest reason why the SafeTack Reverse model works better than the 4 horse head to head has to do with safety during loading and unloading.
+The biggest reason why the SafeTack Reverse model works better than the head to head horse trailer has to do with safety during loading and unloading.
 Our model has a true walk on / walk off configuration so you never need to back your horse!

 The trailer interior is designed to be bright and airy with rattling noises minimized.
 Our goal was to create a friendly and inviting space that would feel safe for nervous travelers.
 We’ve had many clients tell us that our design helped their problem loaders finally learn to walk calmly onto the trailer.

-This slant load design also has several advantages over the straight load configuration present in the 4 horse head to head trailer.
-Straight load trailers almost always require horses to back off of a trailer which can be very scary for some horses.
+This slant load horse trailer design also has several advantages over the straight load configuration present in the 4-horse head to head trailer.
+Straight load horse trailers almost always require horses to back off of a trailer which can be very scary for some.

 Plus, straight load trailer stalls only have butt and chest bars to keep the horses in place.
 Scared animals can easily get a leg stuck over one of these bars.
 In their struggle to free themselves, they can injure themselves and their travel mates.

 We’ve written entire articles about the numerous safety features on Double D Trailers.
-Here is a quick break down of the other major perks our design will have over the 4 horse head to head trailer described above.
+Here is a quick breakdown of the other major perks our design will have over the head to head horse trailer described above.